Jenniferazeng/hyphenateinc.github.io/pages/android/android_chatroom.md

 parameter:

--pageSize: the item got this time
+- pageSize: the item got this time
--cursor: the cursor ID needed in the background, get the pageSize item according to this ID, and pass null for the first time
+- cursor: the cursor ID needed in the background, get the pageSize item according to this ID, and pass null for the first time

 return value: